OndrejValla/TALENTED-PEOPLE/README.md

 All working correctly.

-#### 4. I would like to find out more through social media.
+#### 4. I would like to find out more through the social media.

 | Feature |
 |---------|
-Footer has social section with social media links.
+The Footer has a social section with social media links.

 | Action |
 |--------|